 Mt.
 Hood Territory offers some of the best Oregon has to offer in amazing landscapes, sprinkled with epic mountain views and trees bursting with radiant colors.
-Here is one of many routes to view the fall colors on Mt.
+Here's some inspiration to travel one of many routes to view the fall colors on Mt.
 Hood.
+Drive U.S. Highway 26 to the 6,000 foot elevation of Mt.
+Hood where historic Timberline Lodge awaits.
+The colors of huckleberries and vine maples put on a tremendous display around many of the mountain lakes along this path.

 The Road to Timberline Lodge